Summer Movie Review

 Over the past two months, I have seen a number of movies that have come out.
 So far, these include; Baby Driver, Spider-Man Homecoming, Wonder Woman, and Dunkirk.
-These four movies are different in their own ways and my goal is to compare them and review how they did as films and offer my two cents on them.
-What follows is part three of a weekly movie article, which began with my number four pick, and least favorite, from the summer movies I have seen.
-If you missed it, I previously reviewed Wonder Woman, my number four pick; Dunkirk, my number three pick and I touched on Spider-Man Homecoming as my number two pick.
+These 4 movies are different in their own ways and my goal is to compare them and review how they did as films and offer my two cents on them.
+What follows part 1 of a weekly movie article, beginning with my #4 pick from the summer movies I have seen.
 If I see a movie that ranks lower than this before the end of summer, I will try to adjust my articles accordingly and make it clear how each movie ranks in comparison to the others.

 Wonder Woman (2017) is the newest edition to the DC cinematic universe.
 Following the success of Marvel’s cinematic universe, it was very clear that DC, as other movie studios, felt the need to try to replicate the movies for their own successful franchise.
 However, the majority of these studios, most notably DC, failed to recognize what made the Marvel movies successful and revolutionary.
 Going into this movie, I was not expecting to come out of it thoroughly impressed, especially since it followed flops including; Man of Steel, Batman v.
 Superman, & Suicide Squad.
 However, I did come out of the theater somewhat pleasantly surprised.